SS374/Sundai-MVC-Model/README.md

 ## Outputs

-After each run, the script writes CSV files in the project folder, with a prefix matching the contraction intensity (`con`).
-Example files:

-- `0.80 A - Target - Act - Strength (no adapt) - Force - Strength (w adapt).csv`
-- `0.80 B - Firing Rate.csv`
-- `0.80 C - Individual MU Force Time-History.csv`
-- `0.80 D - MU Capacity - relative.csv`

-It also prints endurance-time information to the console.
+After each run, the script prints endurance-time information to the console.

 ## Virtual Environment (Windows)